 Y - Yaks

-Able to survive in temperatures as low as -40 degrees Celsius, most of the world’s yaks can be found – unsurprisingly – in the Himalayas.
+Able to survive in temperatures as low as -40°F, most of the world’s yaks can be found – unsurprisingly – in the Himalayas.
 It’s nearly impossible to go to Nepal and not see them (or be tempted to try some of their unique milk!).
 Now, most yaks are domesticated but you can still spot them in the wild if you’re lucky.
 No other mammal lives in altitudes as high as the yak does.

 Z - Zebras

 Zebras – Found all over Southern and Eastern Africa, our favourite place to see them in large numbers is while they are on their annual 1,800 mile migration between Tanzania’s Serengeti and Kenya’s Masai Mara.
-Interestingly, zebras’ stripes serve like fingerprints to them, as they are unique to the individual – babies can even recognise their mums based on their stripes.
+Zebras’ stripes serve like fingerprints to them, as they are unique to the individual – babies can even recognise their mums based on their stripes.